 What you may not know, is that Schieffer is an ulcerative colitis patient, having been diagnosed in 1974.
 Schieffer will serve as Honorary Chair for Take Steps throughout the 2014 walk season.
 “I’ve been dealing with ulcerative colitis since 1974 and we still don’t know all the reasons why people get these terrible diseases,” said Bob Schieffer, CBS Chief Washington Correspondent; Anchor, "Face the Nation”.
 “It's very interesting: ulcerative colitis is what we kind of call a 'below-the-belt' disease -- people are reluctant to talk about UC, for the obvious reasons.
 And that's why I think it is very important for those of us who have suffered from digestive diseases, to talk about it and help raise awareness,” said Schieffer.

 Register for a Take Steps Walk in your community:

-A Greater Washington D.C. / Virginia Chapter Advocacy Committee has been formed to support current local and national legislative efforts that will improve the lives of individuals living with inflammatory bowel disease.
-If you are interested in being a part of the Greater Washington DC/Virginia Chapter Advocacy Committee, please contact Regional Education and Support Manager, Caneka Mcneil by phone at: 301-287-8494 or via email: firstname.lastname@example.org.
+A Greater Washington DC/ Virginia Chapter Advocacy Committee was formed to support current local and national legislative efforts that will improve the lives of individuals living with inflammatory bowel disease.
+If you are interested in being a part of the Greater Washington DC/Virginia Chapter Advocacy Committee, please contact Regional Education and Support Manager, Caneka McNeil by phone at: 301-287-8494 or via email: email@example.com.